Alignak-monitoring/alignak/doc/source/13_monitoring/mssql.rst

   * Install check plugins
   * setup the mssql user account
   * Update your windows server host definition for mysql monitoring
-  * Restart the Shinken daemon
+  * Restart the Alignak daemon

 What's Already Done For You